Monthly Health Care Costs In Retirement

 What Role Will Medicare Play In Covering My Monthly Health Care Costs In Retirement?

 Despite what many Americans believe Medicare does not cover all medical expenses in retirement.
-Let me repeat that (because it is worth mentioning twice), Medicare does not cover all medical expenses in retirement.
-Not even close, in fact.
-According to the Employee Retirement Benefit Institute Medicare only covers a maximum of approximately 51 percent of health care costs in retirement.
+Let me repeat that (because it is worth mentioning twice), Medicare does not cover all medical expenses in retirement, but it can come close.
+The issue: in order to fully insured medically having coverage for things like dental, vision and podiatry will be missed and vice versa.

 Medicare has many parts to it, each of which serves a different role.
 Having a thorough understanding of each plan and what they cover will ultimately help you to select the plan that is right for you.